junder-git/aoe2_setup_guide_backup/README.md

-# THE ONE KEY BUILD
+# THE ONE KEY WIN

 Make the following changes to make this script functional